 Our Sixth Form values the individual

-In my role I have been privileged to work with our Year 12 students to design and deliver a tutor programme that is bespoke to their needs.
+In my role I have been privileged to work with our Sixth Form students to design and deliver a tutor programme that is bespoke to their needs.
 This has included study skills, mentoring, competitions and our highly successful stress-busting programme.
-These mindfulness sessions culminated in the inaugural ‘de-stress afternoon' where the whole of Year 12 took the opportunity to try new activities, go for lunch, play sport or in one particular case teach their pet to snowboard!
+These mindfulness sessions culminated in the inaugural ‘de-stress afternoon' where the whole of Sixth Form took the opportunity to try new activities, go for lunch, play sport or in one particular case teach their pet to snowboard!

 Developing student leaders

 I love what I do and ensure that I have my own ways to de-stress.
-My favourite past-times include representing Swindon Hockey Ladies 1sts every Saturday - come rain or shine - or simply enjoying family time being kept on my toes by my daughter, Amelie, who is one.
+My favourite past-times include representing Swindon Hockey Ladies 1sts every Saturday - come rain or shine - or simply enjoying family time being kept on my toes by my daughters, Amelie, who is four and Gracie who is nearly one.

 Medic society at DRSF encompasses the world of medicine, (from being a doctor, nurse, physio or dentist within the NHS, as well as Veterinary Science).
 The aim of our meetings are to generate an interest in Medicine so students can learn what it’s all about before deciding whether to go ahead and apply.
 Part of the meetings help students plan their approach to write a successful application.
 We provide a platform where students can share ideas and concerns around the medical world as Ethics and NHS Hot Topics.
 We help secure a worthwhile work experience (a requirement for any course in medicine.) and focus on preparing for external exams such as UCAT.